 8:30 a.m.-4:30 p.m.

 Read the charge letter carefully – it will summarize the incident, list the charges for potential violations, and list how you can prepare for the hearing.
 In addition, the letter will list the rights and resources you have throughout the Student Conduct Process.

 The Center for Student Conduct and Conflict Resolution will schedule your hearing based on your class schedule.
 If you have any additional times when you are unavailable (due to a job, practice, or other student obligation), you must inform us of those obligations.
-Currently all conduct hearings and meetings will be done remotely via Zoom.

-It is important that you to attend the Conduct Hearing.
+It is important that you attend the Conduct Hearing.
 If you do not show up for your hearing, it will be held without the benefit of your perspective.
 You will be notified of the outcome after your hearing has been completed.

 Our office will utilize your RIT student email to communicate with you throughout this process.
 It is your responsibility to check your email and read the letters sent to you.